LUDevNet/Docs/docs/game-mechanics/mission-system.rst

 This is usually used to implement quests, asking the player to buy something from a vendor.

 Depending on :samp:`taskParam1`:
-- 0 or no value: No extra parameters apply.
+- 0b000 or no value: No extra parameters apply.
-- 1: The :samp:`targetLOT` item is not taken from the players inventory on mission turn in.
+- 0b001: The :samp:`targetLOT` item is not taken from the players inventory on mission turn in.
-- 2: The :samp:`targetLOT` item is taken from the players inventory on mission turn in.
+- 0b010: The :samp:`targetLOT` item is taken from the players inventory on mission turn in.
-- 4: (UNUSED IN DATABSAE) If the :samp:`targetLOT` is removed from the players' inventory before mission completion, the player will not lose progress on this mission.
-- 5: The properties of 1 and 4 are combined.
+- 0b101: The properties of 1 and 4 are combined.
 Items are not taken from the inventory nor will losing these items before mission completion lower progress.

 Discover (12)